 From the Carrier Dome to il Duomo di Firenze.

 Thoroughly impressed, we made our way to the newly-opened Museo dell’Opera del Duomo.
-Inside we found multiple statues that were once in or on the cathedral, pieces of its original construction, artifacts once used in its religious services, and the original baptistery doors (once dubbed “the gates of paradise” by Michelangelo himself).
+Inside we found statues that were once in or on the cathedral, pieces of its original construction, artifacts once used in its religious services, and the original baptistery doors (once dubbed “the gates of paradise” by Michelangelo himself).

 By then, having worked up some serious appetites, we headed toward the Mercato Centrale for dinner.
 What a cool place!
-It’s sort of like a very diverse, very “hip” cafeteria, but with good Italian food.
+It’s like a very diverse, very “hip” cafeteria, but with good Italian food.
 I’ll definitely be back!

 Gelato Count: 14